gabar92/elte_advanced_deep_learning/assignments/03_literature_review/README.md

 ### Overview

-For this task, use existing literature and other resources to compile 2-3 best-practice methods for each of the following topics.
+For this task, use existing literature and other resources to compile 2-3 best-practice methods for each of the topics.

 Summarize each method briefly in 1-2 sentences, and include a prominent article (preferably a key paper) for each method.